bryce-schultz/sql-parser/README.md

 - [ ] drop

 ## Building
 To build the project open the visual studio solution file and click build.
+You can also run `MSBuild.exe` in the src folder or `MSBuild.exe src` from the project directory.

 ## Testing
 To test the project run pytest in the root directory or test folder.
-You will need to have the project build to do this.
-There is a plan to add building to the test setup code.
+The code will try to build before the tests run so it is always the latest build.
+Most or all tests will fail if the build fails.